mateusadada/python3-mundo2-cursoemvideo/README.md

 ## 🚀 Starting

 This repository contains all the solved exercises from [Python 3 - Mundo 2](https://www.cursoemvideo.com/curso/python-3-mundo-2/) course taught by [Curso em Vídeo](https://www.cursoemvideo.com/).
 The exercises are more complex than the previous module.
-It was fundamental to improve my knowledge in this language and it also helped with my Bachelor's degree in Information Systems at [UDESC](https://www.udesc.br/).
+It was fundamental to improve my knowledge in this language and it also helped with my Bachelor's Degree in Information Systems at [UDESC](https://www.udesc.br/).

 ## 📚 Features